Xsmael/NeXplorer.JS/README.md

 # NeXplorer (0.0.6-alpha)

-Hybrid Cross-platform file browser, basically  made with NWJS for desktop, but can be used on the web as well. use cases:
+Hybrid Cross-platform file explorer / browser, basically  made with NWJS for desktop, but can be used on the web as well. use cases:

 - You can run it as executable on any OS supported by NWJS, that is Windows, MacOS and Linux (default ready-made)